Do you have a suitable building?

 The floor of the box featured on this page measures 500 x 400mm giving a floor area of 0.2m2.

 - Depth* from bottom of entrance hole to nest floor must be not less than 450mm.

-Note: the ideal depth for Barn Owls is 1m but such big boxes are generally impractical.
+- *Note: The ideal floor area size is 1m2 x 1m deep but such big boxes are generally impractical.